Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

 ### 5.4 FAQ and best practices

 **Q: Is model evaluation absolutely needed?**

-A: The short answer is, no. However, This step is highlight recommended for the following reasons:
+A: Thought model evaluation is not required, this step is highlight recommended for the following reasons:

-- you can
+- Detailed information about abnormal equipment behavior events are provided in the evaluation output.
+Not only can you calculate the accuracy of the model results, but you can also partner with your subject matter experts (SMEs) to check if the explainability of the detected abnormal events meets your expectation.
+- If you have labels, you can see how the model's predictions compare to the label data.
+You can also leverage this comparison to determine the optimal alert configuration in preparation for setting up a streaming inference schedule.

 **Q: Is there a limit on the number of evaluations I can create for each model?**